Scotch'n'Soda Theatre

-Scotch'n'Soda is a student-run theatre organization that resides on the campus of Carnegie Mellon University.
+Scotch'n'Soda is a student-run theatre organization at Carnegie Mellon University.
 Its initial dedication was the creation and production of original musicals, but has now taken to performing both professionally published and student-written materials.
 Students are welcome to write, compose, design, direct, perform in, and otherwise become involved with every aspect of each production.
 The organization is open to all Carnegie Mellon students from all backgrounds who are interested, and all performances are public with varying ticket prices.

 History

 Scotch'n'Soda Theatre is the nation's oldest coed student theater group, and is one of the oldest and largest student organizations at Carnegie Mellon University.
 It was founded in the fall of 1907 as The White Friars Club, providing a theatrical outlet for the students of the Carnegie Technical Schools.
 Their first production, in the spring of 1908, was entitled All in a Dormitory and gave a comical look at life on campus.
 The club would grow in only three years to have a membership of 78 in 1910; it had its first financially successful year in 1911.
 The White Friars Club was short-lived, as student theater went on hiatus during World War I. It wasn't until 1932, when a student theater group called The Bacchanalians formed to produce a musical for Carnegie Tech's Spring Carnival.

 The organization took its current name in 1937 during a vote by the membership.
 The newly named student-run theater troupe began producing original full-length musicals for Spring Carnival.
 With the exception of a five-year break from 1942 to 1946 for World War II, Scotch'n'Soda has been producing musicals for Carnival continuously to the present.

 In the 1960s, Scotch'n'Soda began expanding its season by producing shows for Homecoming.
 While then still heavily populated by drama majors, S'n'S provided a theatrical outlet to students of all disciplines and encouraged collaboration on original works.
 Perhaps the most notable of these original works from the '60s was the musical Pippin, Pippin by drama student Stephen Schwartz, produced for Carnival 1967.
 This show was produced on Broadway just five years later under the shortened title Pippin, and was directed and choreographed by the famed Bob Fosse.